 Educate Your Team.
 Train your property management team to recognize the signs of fake utility bills and other fraudulent activities.
 Keep your team updated on new fraud tactics and how to handle suspicious bills.

 Secure All Communication.
 Instruct renters and staff to only use official communication channels for payments or billing.
-Ensure all payment transactions are conducted through secure, encrypted channels to minimize fraud risk.
+Ensure that all payment transactions are conducted through secure, encrypted channels to minimize the risk of fraud.

 Use Utility Management Software.
 Consider using utility management software to track and automate billing processes, giving you an extra layer of security and oversight.